Co

 Michael D. Campbell

-1) # 1 son (David) graduated from, yes, Lancaster High School in 1983 (Maxine and Clarence looked after him during those years), and later from Texas A&M University with B.Sc. majoring in geology, (now an Internet whiz as well), about to find the right woman;
+1. #1 son (David) graduated from, yes, Lancaster High School in 1983 (Maxine and Clarence (my folks) looked after him during that year), and later from Texas A&M University with B.Sc. majoring in geology/biology, (now an Internet whiz as well), about to find the right woman;

-2) #1 daughter (Julianne) graduated from Antioch College with B.A. and M.A. in art management (married a Danish guy, lived in Nice, France and taught in the American School in Monico and after a few years moved back to Santa Barbara, CA, and now teaching in San Diego, CA);
+2. #1 daughter (Julianne) graduated from Antioch College with B.A. and M.A. in art management (married a Danish guy, lived in Nice, France and taught in the American School in Monaco and after a few years moved back to Santa Barbara, CA, and now teaching at a private school in the San Diego, CA area.
+Married great guy;

-3) # 2 son (Wesley) graduated form U. of Texas and UTMB medical school, finished an internship in radiology at Johns Hopkins, now in practice in Miami area;
+3. #2 son (Wesley) graduated from U. of Texas and UTMB medical school, finished an internship in radiology at Johns Hopkins, now in practice in Miami area;

-4) # 2 daughter (Jennifer) graduated from Sarah Lawrence College in New York and taught in the Teach America program in New Jersey returned to Houston just after 2001 attack and is active in the Houston arts community and is teaching theatre and drama in a Middle School of a Houston suburb; and
+4. #2 daughter (Jennifer) graduated from Sarah Lawrence College in New York and taught in the Teach America program in New Jersey and returned to Houston just after 2001 attack and is active in the Houston arts community and is teaching theatre and drama in a Middle School of a western Houston suburb; and

-5) # 3 daughter (Jessica) just graduated from the University of Houston summa cum laude.
+5. #3 daughter (Jessica) just graduated from the University of Houston summa cum laude.
 She made the Dean's List a number of semesters and is planning to go to graduate school to study archeology.
-She is working for a consulting firm involved in archeological investigations for industry.
+She is working for a consulting firm involved in archaeological investigations for industry.

 My wife, Mary Margaret, works for Baylor College of Medicine and she is also a Professional Genealogist, see (Here).